ChengsongTan/CXLcacheFormalisation/README.md

 ## Building the sessions for all rules
-Run the command `isabelle build -d . -d Base -j4 -vv -a` in the current directory.
+Run the command `isabelle jedit -l AllFixes` in the current directory.

 If you get errors from complaining “session unknown”, you need to use the command `isabelle getenv ISABELLE_HOME_USER` to find our your Isabelle user profile folder and